wp-plugins/contactuscom/readme.txt

 * First version available to WordPress community

 == Upgrade Notice ==

+= 2.5 - 21.05.2013 =
+NEW : CUSTOM Form Settings.
+Choose which page(s) to place your contact form.
+Bug Fix: UI compatibility issue in older WordPress versions.

+= 2.0.1 - 30.04.2013 =
+Bug Fix: Form Settings - Inline Form Page Version was not assigning a variable correctly.
+This has been resolved.

 = 2.0 =
 New cool features added to the V.2 plugin.